Waveform Modelling for the Laser Interferometer Space Antenna: Modelling for beyond GR, beyond Standard Model, and cosmic string sources

 ECOs come in many different flavors, and the state of numerical simulations of ECO mergers vary widely, depending on the source.
 For example, simulations of string-theoretical models including fuzzballs, wormholes, firewalls or gravastars have not yet been performed because the theoretical foundations --- the field content, equations of motion, equations of state (where applicable), solution space --- are under active investigation.
 Formulations suitable for numerical relativity are not yet available.

-In contrast, binary boson stars that are compact objects composed of real or complex bosonic (scalar or vector) fields, with and without self interaction potentials, have received a lot of attention~\cite{Liebling:2012fv,Palenzuela:2006wp, Palenzuela:2007dm, Choptuik:2009ww,Brito:2015yga,Brito:2015yfh, Cardoso:2016oxy,Bezares:2017mzk, Palenzuela:2017kcg, Bezares:2018qwa,Helfer:2018vtq, Widdicombe:2019woy,Sanchis-Gual:2018oui,CalderonBustillo:2020fyi,Bezares:2022obu,CalderonBustillo:2022cja,Sanchis-Gual:2022mkk,Sanchis-Gual:2022zsr,Jaramillo:2022zwg,Freitas:2022xvg,Croft:2022bxq,Evstafyeva:2022bpr,Siemonsen:2023hko}.
+In contrast, binary boson stars that are compact objects composed of real or complex bosonic (scalar or vector) fields, with and without self interaction potentials, have received a lot of attention~\cite{Liebling:2012fv,Palenzuela:2006wp, Palenzuela:2007dm, Choptuik:2009ww,Brito:2015yga,Brito:2015yfh, Cardoso:2016oxy,Bezares:2017mzk, Palenzuela:2017kcg, Bezares:2018qwa,Helfer:2018vtq, Widdicombe:2019woy,Sanchis-Gual:2018oui,CalderonBustillo:2020fyi,Bezares:2022obu,CalderonBustillo:2022cja,Sanchis-Gual:2022mkk,Sanchis-Gual:2022zsr,Jaramillo:2022zwg,Freitas:2022xvg,Croft:2022bxq,Evstafyeva:2022bpr,Siemonsen:2023hko,Siemonsen:2024snb}.
 These boson stars may be treated as potential dark matter components (see Sec.~\ref{sec:sources_beyond_GR}), or simply as toy model proxies for unknown exotic objects.
-Several works have also considered mixed collisions of BHs or neutron stars with these types of bosonic ECOs~\cite{Dietrich:2018bvi, Clough:2018exo, Bezares:2019jcb}.
-Besides these simulations, mergers of extremely compact perfect fluid stars have also been performed in~\cite{Tsokaros:2019lnx,Tsokaros:2019mlz}.
+Some works have also considered mixed collisions of BHs or neutron stars with these types of bosonic ECOs~\cite{Dietrich:2018bvi, Clough:2018exo} as well as collisions of fermion-boson stars~\cite{Bezares:2019jcb}.
+Besides these, simulations of extremely compact perfect fluid stars have also been performed in~\cite{Tsokaros:2019lnx,Tsokaros:2019mlz}.
 Most binary boson star simulations have explored new phenomena that arise during their merger or the qualitative structure of the gravitational radiation emitted.
 For model specific tests of gravity more accurate waveforms will be needed which, in turn, requires improved initial data and more accurate numerical evolutions.